CS2103AUG2016-W09-C3/main/src/test/data/ManualTesting/TestScript.md

 `favorite List some tasks c/list ds/1st November de/1st December df/all s/priority rev/`

-> Creates new command preset with command that lists all done and undone tasks in the month of november sorted reverse by priority
+> Creates new command preset with command that lists all done and undone tasks in the month of november sorted in reverse order by priority

 ### Favorite different commands